TLuckh/SimpleContextMenus/README.md

 # Development
 ## Building
+To build the project, you need NET Framework 4.8.1 or a compatible version.

+Before building, make sure that for compilation, the MSBuild version from VS oder Rider is used, not the one bundled with .NET.

+Now, you can simply build SimpleContextMenus.csproj.

 ## Debugging
 To get a debugger into the deployed COM server such that the breakpoints work: